 - Healthcare provider’s orders.
 At medical appointments, keep your journal handy for noting instructions and next steps.

-Hearts at Home In-Home Care’s experts in companion care in Kansas City and nearby areas are happy to assist with maintaining a journal to record these data and more.
+Hearts at Home In-Home Care’s experts in home care in Olathe and nearby areas are happy to assist with maintaining a journal to record these data and more.
 Reach out to us at 913-440-4209 to request your complimentary in-home assessment to learn more about how our skilled dementia care can improve life for a senior you love.